- Elections & Voter Registration

 Please use the following Candidate Interest Form to notify the Elections Office of your intention to run for public office.
 This form may be completed at any time before the petition packet is submitted to the York County Elections & Voter Registration Office.
 Please note, this form is for tracking purposes ONLY.

 All required documentation must be submitted to the Elections Office in order to become a candidate.
-If you provide your email address in the form, the required documents will be emailed to you (when the petition packet is finalized in early 2023).
-The required documents can also be picked up at our office or downloaded below (see Required Documentation below).
+If you provide your email address in the form, the required documents will be emailed to you.
+The required documents can also be picked up at our office starting the first week of February or downloaded below (see Required Documentation below).

 Step 2: Obtain the Required Number of Signatures

 These documents are for Democratic and Republican candidates to get their name on the ballot in a primary election.
-Completed documents for local candidates must be submitted to the York County Elections & Voter Registration Office by the deadline (nomination petition period usually runs from late-February to early-March).
+Completed documents for local candidates must be submitted to the York County Elections & Voter Registration Office by the deadline (nomination petition period will run from February 14 to March 7, 2023).

 - Nomination Petition (PDF) (required)